-Junior and Senior students with a GPA of 3.0 or above may be considered eligible for a Henry L. "Hank" Lacayo Internship.
+Junior and Senior students with a CI GPA of 3.0 or above may be considered eligible for a Henry L. "Hank" Lacayo Internship.
+A minimum enrollment in 6-units is also required.

 Benefits of an HLI Internship